Random Photos

 A random taste of photos:

 A fallen tree near Mammoth Mountain.
 Natural CO2 emissions from a magma body beneath Mammoth Mountain asphyxiated more than 100 acres of trees near Horseshoe Lake in the early 1990s.
-Rough textured bark on the trunk of a tree.
-Tufa towers at Mono Lake.
+This lumpy bumpy strange red sea creature is called a frogfish.
+These finger-like plants on the salt marsh resemble something one might find underwater.

+Succulents grow in strangely textured earth left behind by a dry salt marsh.
 This building reminded me of an old decrepit church.
 (It was probably an emergency snow cabin or something.)
 Natural CO2 outgassing from a magma body beneath Mammoth Mountain asphyxiated more than 100 acres of trees near Horseshoe Lake in the early 1990s.
 The gasses become concentrated to deadly levels in enclosed structures such as cabins.
-A vacant paper wasp nest held in my fingertips.
-The nest is constructed of open hexagonal cells in which the young develop.
-A strange alien-looking red succulent plant grows on a scrubby coastal region.
+Macro of a natural salt marsh.

 Photos available as Creative Commons unless otherwise noted on individual page.